-Our wide range of programs serve people living with epilepsy, as well as families, friends, and co-workers.
+Our wide range of programs serve people living with epilepsy, as well as their families, friends, teachers, classmates and co-workers.

 This annual conference brings together the brightest minds in epilepsy research and treatment to share the latest and most relevant information to educate and empower you to make the best health care decisions possible for you and your family.
-Held in November, Epilepsy Connect is our centerpiece educational event of the year.
+Register now for the 2022 Epilepsy Connect Symposium on February 26, 2022.

-This free educational program is offered virtually so it’s accessible to anyone living throughout Colorado.
+This free educational program is offered virtually so it’s accessible to anyone.
 Led by neurologists, epileptologists, and other healthcare professionals, these presentations cover thought-provoking topics centered around epilepsy, diagnosis, treatment options, surgery, dietary therapies, neurofeedback and more.
 The seminars are a great way to learn about epilepsy, ask questions of medical professionals and connect with your community.
-Generously sponsored by educational grants from our partners in the pharmaceutical and medical device industries.

-Network with organizations and businesses that serve the Spanish-speaking population.
-Conduct presentations in Spanish regarding the basics of epilepsy at Latin American consulates and organizations.
-Provide case management services, educational events, and programs in Spanish.
+Our Hispanic Outreach Coordinator networks with organizations and businesses that serve the Spanish-speaking population, conducts presentations in Spanish regarding the basics of epilepsy at Latin American consulates and organizations, and provides case management services, educational events, and programs in Spanish.

 This FREE 8-week virtual skill building group is for adults with epilepsy.
 Learn how to better manage memory loss, improve quality of life, gain support and feel better.
 This program focuses on:

 - Education about seizures types and available treatments, the influence of epilepsy on mood, stress, and cognition, and strategies for healthy lifestyle and active community engagement,

 - Training and practice using specific strategies to cope with stress and the blues, and

 - Personalized goal-setting and support to help you articulate and pursue life changes that are important to you.